 - Millets are highly rich in fibre, which keeps the colon hydrated and helps prevent constipation in children.

-- Millets are also found to be rich in magnesium that is essential for proper neuro-muscular function of the body.
+- Millets are also found to be rich in magnesium that is essential for the proper neuro-muscular function of the body.
 It also helps in normal contraction of muscles and formation of bones and teeth.

 - Niacin (vitamin B3) present in Millet helps to lower the cholesterol levels which contributes to reduced risk of heart diseases in future.